NaraGuimma/Multiple-Linear-Regression-with-scikit-learn/README.md

 # Multiple Linear Regression with scikit-learn

-This project is a hands-on lab at <link src="https://www.coursera.org/learn/scikit-learn-multiple-linear-regression/home/welcome">Coursera using scikit-learn for a multiple linear regression problem.
+This project is a hands-on lab at [Coursera](https://www.coursera.org/learn/scikit-learn-multiple-linear-regression/home/welcome) using scikit-learn for a multiple linear regression problem.

 The learning objextives were: